Sunday's Scottish Gossip

 Rangers have entered talks with holding midfielder Abdoulaye Sissako and are favourites to sign the Zulte Waragem 23-year-old, according to reports in Belgium.
 (Sunday Mail)

-Rangers are looking to beat Liverpool and Manchester United to the signing of Aberdeen Under-18s forward Lancelot Pollard and are prepared to make a six figure bid to get a quick deal over the line.
+Rangers are looking to beat Liverpool and Manchester United to the signing of Aberdeen Under-18s forward Lancelot Pollard and are prepared to make a six-figure bid to get a quick deal over the line.
 (Scottish Sunday Express)

 Kilmarnock chairman Billy Bowie has promised manager Derek McInnes the biggest transfer budget in their history after securing a return to the top flight as Scottish Championship winners.
 (Scotland On Sunday)